Lady Eleanor Smith: Career

 Eleanor Smith began her journalist career writing society gossip columns for various newspapers, and she wrote a gossip column and film critique column for a Sunday paper on Fleet Street for three years.
 She quit this job after she was approached by Frederick Martin about a job writing for the newly-formed Great Carmo Circus.
-She traveled with the Great Carmo Circus for many years, and it is here that she began to write her first novel, Red Wagon.
+She travelled with the Great Carmo Circus for many years, and it is here that she began to write her first novel, Red Wagon.

 Eleanor Smith worked as a society reporter and cinema reviewer for some time, then as a publicist for various circus companies.
-In the latter role she traveled widely, and gained inspiration for her third career, writing popular novels and short stories which often provided the basis for the 'Gainsborough melodramas' of the period.
+In the latter role she travelled widely, and gained inspiration for her third career, writing popular novels and short stories which often provided the basis for the 'Gainsborough melodramas' of the period.
 These stories often had a romanticized historical or Gypsy setting, based on her own research into Romany culture (she believed one of her paternal great-grandmothers to have been a Gypsy).
-During her time traveling with various circuses, she had contact with a wide array of artists and performers, and she often ventured out on her own to explore the areas where the circus would make camp.
+During her time travelling with various circuses, she had contact with a wide array of artists and performers, and she often ventured out on her own to explore the areas where the circus would make camp.

 Smith said during an interview that she began to write her novels at only 12 years old, but she claimed to have burned all of them later in life.
 Her first novel, Red Wagon, was published when she was 28 in 1930, and it immediately became a bestseller.
 Smith was a prolific writer, writing about one novel every year on average during her prime.
-One of her novels, Ballerina, was inspired by her friendships with the Diaghilev and his prima ballerina, Anna Pavlova.
+One of her novels, Ballerina, was inspired by her friendships with Sergei Diaghilev and his prima ballerina, Anna Pavlova.
 Smith said, "Had I not watched Pavlova so closely that day at Golders Green, the book would never have been written...At the same time, I think that Pavlova had either directly or indirectly inspired us all, and Pavlova was dead.
 She had certainly inspired Pat, Frances, and myself".
-A few of her most notable novels were also adapted for films, one of which, Caravan, wasn't created until after her death.
+A few of her most notable novels were also adapted for films, one of which, Caravan, was not created until after her death.
 The actress Margaret Lockwood, one of the most popular actresses of the 1930s and 1940s, famously starred in The Man in Grey.

 Smith also wrote ghost stories; many of them were collected in her book Satan's Circus (1932).
 Smith was a supporter of the Conservative Party.
-In 1937, she responded to Nancy Cunard's survey of writers and poets on the topic of the Spanish Civil war, saying that she was a "warm adherent of General Franco."
+In 1937, she responded to Nancy Cunard's survey of writers and poets on the topic of the Spanish Civil War, saying that she was a "warm adherent of General Franco."